ehmahdee/Ecommerce-backend-challenge/README.md

   ## Installation

-  This app requires nodejs, express, node inquirer 8.2.4., mysql, Insomnia, and dotenv.
+  This app requires node packages and Insomnia.
+The user will run npm i to install the packages.

   ## Usage